 Liabilities for long service leave are recognised on the same basis as those liabilities for accrued annual leave.
-Allowance for long service leave is made in accordance with the legal liability and has been calculated using the shorthand methodology in accordance with AASB 119 Employee Benefits.
+Allowance for long service leave is made in accordance with the legal liability and has been calculated by an independent actuary in accordance with AASB 119 Employee Benefits.